 Thank you for your interest in Bexley Seabury Seminary.
 For detailed information about our programs, please go the Academics tab above.
-If you have questions or would like more information about our programs, please fill out one of the inquiry cards below and we will be in touch with you shortly.
+If you have questions or would like more information about our programs, please fill out the Inquiry Form below and we will be in touch with you shortly.

 Ready to Apply?

 Please note that the D.Min. degree requires an M.Div. or academic equivalent.
 The M.Div. degree and Diploma in Anglican Students normally requires a bachelor’s degree.*

 Please click on your program selection to apply online.
 We strongly encourage students who plan to apply for financial aid or a scholarship to submit a financial aid application when you submit your application for admission.
 Please also submit a

 FAFSA.
 See our Financial Aid page for details.